microsoft/vscode-essentials/docs/en/03-customization.md

 ![Theme choice](./images/theme.png)

 If the default themes do not suit you, you can also download others from the extension marketplace.
-Select the extension icon on the sidebar, and enter `@category:"themes"` in the search bar.
+Select the extension icon on the sidebar and enter `@category:"themes"` in the search bar.
 Note that a VS Code theme can cover one or more of the following elements, which can be chosen independently:

 - Interface colors
 - File icons
 - Product icons (sidebar, toolbar, etc.)

-Your theme choice is saved in your _User Preferences_, and applies by default to all your projects (also called _workspaces_).
+Your theme choice is saved in your _User Preferences_ and applies by default to all your projects (also called _workspaces_).

 ```
 "workbench.colorTheme": "Default Dark+"